-The Sponsored ADRs are issued by the bank on behalf of the foreign company where there exists the legal arrangement between the two parties.
-In the case of sponsored ADRs transactions with the investors will be handled by the bank while the cost of issuing ADRs and control of ADR will be of foreign company.
+The bank issues the sponsored ADRs on behalf of the foreign company where the legal arrangement exists between the two parties.
+In this case, the bank will handle the transactions with the investors, while the cost of issuing and controlling ADRs will be of a foreign company.

-The sponsored ADRs are registered with the Securities and Exchange Commission (SEC) (except sponsored ADRs lowest level) and are traded on the major stock exchanges of the U.S.
+These ADRs are registered with the Securities and Exchange Commission (SEC) (except sponsored ADRs lowest level) and traded on the major stock exchanges of the U.S.